Maximize tax savings

 |5 years to 10 years||6.50%||–|

 Note: Senior citizens are not offered any special rates.

 Whenever there are excess funds involved people often think of investing in fixed deposit schemes.
-Allahabad bank offers attractive rates over various deposit periods with the flexibility of earning interest monthly, quarterly or at the end of maturity.
+Allahabad Bank offers attractive rates over various deposit periods with the flexibility of earning interest monthly, quarterly or at the end of maturity.
 However, it is advisable to explore saving options apart from fixed deposits which are can earn higher returns.

 One such option is investing in mutual funds.
 The advantage of investing in mutual funds over fixed deposits primarily is that they are managed by professional fund managers who have a good sense of market trends and make sure you get the highest returns.
 This mitigates the risk that mutual funds come with to a large extent.
-The return rates for fixed deposits are fixed for a particular deposit tenure however in case of mutual funds you can get almost 2x more returns in a positive market.
+The return rates for fixed deposits are fixed for a particular deposit tenure however in the case of mutual funds you can get almost 2x more returns in a positive market.

 The following groups and individuals are eligible to open an FD account with Allahabad Bank

 Allahabad bank does not generally allow premature withdrawal of money before the end of tenure.
 The bank does not charge a penalty on the withdrawal of a unit if the deposit remains with the bank for a period of less than 15 days.
 However, in case you need to prematurely withdraw funds after 15 days, the applicable penalty amount will be levied.